kbaniak/f5-cfg-tool/README.md

    -p password  : password, default is admin
-   -f           : password will be read from the stdin after a prompt -t host      : f5 mgmt interface's IP address to query -o file      : output file name, default is test.xlsx -a           : create full system config archive
-   -A           : create only archives, skip generating xlsx file -i           : identify f5 box
+   -f           : password will be read from the stdin after a prompt -t host      : f5 mgmt interface's IP address to query -A           : create archive containing iRules and iCall scripts -l name      : label used to create archive file name (affects -A option) -i           : identify f5 box
-   -k           : verify iRule versions and allocation to virtual servers -K           : verify listeners and their allocation to virtual servers -c name      : create iRule or other resource from a file given in -I option -C name      : update iRule or other resource from a file given in -I option -D name      : dump given iRule to a working directory -I           : input resource
+   -k           : verify iRule versions and allocation to virtual servers -K           : verify listeners and their allocation to virtual servers -M seconds   : timeout for iCR and iCR REST queries -c name      : create iRule or other resource from a file given in -I option -C name      : update iRule or other resource from a file given in -I option -D name      : dump given iRule to a working directory -I           : input resource
-   -P           : port to connect to
+   -J           : modifies batch mode to return silently json response -P           : port to connect to
-   -r           : retain temporal objects (used with -a and -A) -s           : save config
+   -r           : retain temporal objects (used with -A option) -s           : save config
    -S           : sync cluster
    -w           : working directory